ZYX2222/hERG_binding_regressor/README.md

    CECFP.zip: Unzip to get counted_ECFP fingerprint of 13281 chemicals.
 (Note: Counted_ECFP can be obtained from SMILES (hERG_13281.csv) by the RDKit using the “AllChem.GetHashedMorganFingerprint” commands.)

 3. XGBoost Folder
-   XBoost.ipynb: develop XGBoost models based on fingerprints (such as MACCS).
+   XBoost.ipynb: develop XGBoost models based on fingerprints (such as CECFP).

 4. GNN Folder
    engine.py, model.py, utils.py: contain GNN models and helper functions;